 The intermediate license restrictions stay in place until the driver reaches the age of 18.

-At 18 years old, the teen driver may graduate to the full license without any restrictions.
+At 18 years old, or once you have held your provisional license for 270 days, the teen driver may graduate to the full license without any restrictions.

 For a list of companies that we recommend, visit our Best Insurance Companies page.